mattermost/mattermost-developer-documentation/site/content/extend/customization/webapp.md

 ```
 Use `git rebase --continue` after resolving any conflicts that arise during rebase process

-4. Push new version back to remote (Note: Rebasing requires that you override previous remote version with a `force` push, be sure you've tested that your rebase was successful before completing this last command)
+4. Push new version back to remote (Note: Rebasing requires that you override previous remote version with a `force` push.
+Be sure you've tested that your rebase was successful before completing this last command).
 ```
 git push -f origin custom_branch
 ```